 - Faculty of Science Dean’s List- September 2016

-I am currently completing a Master’s degree in health research and plan to pursue a doctoral degree in clinical psychology.
-Following my doctoral degree, I aspire to become a registered clinical psychologist diagnosing and treating those with sleep disorders, mood disorders and cognitive impairments.
+I am currently completing a Master’s degree in clinical health research and plan to pursue a doctoral degree in clinical psychology.
+Following my doctoral degree, I aspire to become a registered clinical psychologist diagnosing and treating medical conditions in their entirety by focusing on comorbid symptomology.
 Much of my research focuses in behavioural sleep medicine and therefore, the therapeutic effects of treating sleep disturbances in chronic disease populations, specifically cancer.
 I am currently investigating whether if we treat underlying sleep issues within cancer patients, will this yield improvements in mood disturbance, cognitive impairments, mindfulness, daytime productivity, fatigue etc.

 Location:Memorial University of Newfoundland